Sea ice nurtures polar food webs

 metrology techniques and best practice for measurement of Essential Ocean Variables (EOVs), ensuring dataset accuracy, precision

 and reliable intercomparisons between different technologies, laboratories,

 sampling locations and times.
-As part of this objective a workshop was hosted by Plymouth University, UK from Monday 18 July to Wednesday 20 July 2016.
+As part of this objective a workshop was hosted by University of Plymouth, UK from Monday 18 July to Wednesday 20 July 2016.

 The workshop was delivered by Professor I Leito (Tartu University.
 Estonia), Professor M Lohan (Southampton University) and members of the BEACh Research Group at Plymouth.
 An example exercise based on Plymouth data is hosted at http://www.ut.ee/katsekoda/GUM_examples/.